-- 1. Claimant is a KRC consumer who is eligible for services under the Lanterman Developmental Disabilities Services Act (Lanterman Act; Welf. & Inst.
-3 Code, § 4500 et seq.) based upon qualifying diagnoses of mild intellectual disability (ID) and cerebral palsy. - 2.
-For approximately 20 years, Claimant has been a participant in KRC's Self-Determination4 pilot program.
-As part of Claimant's 2019 plan, the Service Agency agreed to provide funding for nutritional supplements from June 1, 2019, until May 31, 2020. - 3.
-On August 22, 2019, the Service Agency issued a Notice of Proposed Action (NOPA), informing Claimant that they were terminating funding for Claimant's nutritional supplements. - 4.
-Claimant filed a fair hearing request to appeal the Service Agency's decision.
+Claimant is a KRC consumer who is eligible for services under the Lanterman Developmental Disabilities Services Act (Lanterman Act; Welf. & Inst.
+3 Code, § 4500 et seq.) based upon qualifying diagnoses of mild intellectual disability (ID) and cerebral palsy.

+2. For approximately 20 years, Claimant has been a participant in KRC's Self-Determination4 pilot program.
+As part of Claimant's 2019 plan, the Service Agency agreed to provide funding for wood pellets from June 1, 2019, until May 31, 2020.

+3. On August 22, 2019, the Service Agency issued a Notice of Proposed Action (NOPA), informing Claimant that they were terminating funding for wood pellets.

+4. Claimant filed a fair hearing request to appeal the Service Agency's decision.

+5. All jurisdictional requirements have been met.